stevemadere/continuing-education/README.md

 1. Place a large number of text documents in an S3 bucket
 2. Create a DATASET_SERIES in your bucket (detailed instructions in the [next section](#creating-a-dataset_series))
+2. Make an IAM that can read your dataset S3 bucket and read/write your checkpoints bucket (can be the same if you like) and generate "Access Keys" for that IAM
 2. Login to your vast.ai account
 3. Create a new vast template [here](https://cloud.vast.ai/templates/edit/)
     1. Choose the Image Path **stevemadere/vast_train_llm:qlora**